mysterious-coding/base_entranced/README.md

 ####`/g_jk2SaberMoves`
 0 = default JK3 saber special moves

-1 = JK2-style special saber moves (yaw while doing saber moves, smaller jump height/distance for YDFA, blue lunge in mid-air)
+1 = JK2-style special saber moves (yaw while doing saber moves, smaller jump height/distance for YDFA, blue lunge in mid-air, etc)

 Note that the game client does not currently predict yaw for these moves, so they will only be rendered in realtime as limited by server `/sv_fps` setting